Umuzi-org/ACN-syllabus/README.md

 ```
 DO NOT commit the changes you made to the lint.py file as this will have a massive adverse effect on everyone else
 who is running lint.py from a non Windows platform.
+## Syllabus Content

+Look inside the content directory.
+The documentation is composed of a bunch of markdown files (all named `_index.md`) with a lil metadata.
+Ok, a lot of metadata.